lurkydismal/justapenguin_ca/README.md

     1. Logos are 220x56 images.
 Each character should have their logo.\
         Server randomly shows them each refresh.
     1. Name is important: `logo_{{character id}}.png`.
-5. Clean contents of `data\match.data`.
+5. Clean contents of `match_database/match.data`.
 These are not for your game (Don't delete the file though).

 And that's it.
 You can run this, and it shouldn't break.
 If problems, check FAQ in the website on how to contact Eika.\
 However, at this point you will not have any matches yet of your game.